i3iorn/event_mesh_protocol/event_mesh.md

 A NODE MUST validate the command before executing it.
 If the command is not recognized or cannot be executed, the NODE MUST ignore the command.
 If the command is validated the NODE SHOULD execute it.

-The command payload MUST include the following TLVs:
+The command payload MUST include the following TLVs as defined in section 6:
 * **Command Name**: A string representing the name of the command to be executed.
 * **Command Parameters**: A structured data format (e.g., JSON) containing any parameters required for the command.
-* **Signature - Strong**: An Ed25519 signature for the Command event.
+* **Signature - Strong(0xA4)**: An Ed25519 signature for the Command event.

-* See section 6 for details on TLV format and types.
+See section 6 for details on TLV format and types.

 ### 2.2.3 Heartbeat Payload
 For Heartbeat events, the payload MUST contain the NODE's identifier (e.g., a UUID) and MAY include additional status information, such as CPU usage, memory usage, or uptime.
 The format of the payload is application-specific.

-The heartbeat payload MUST include the following TLVs:
+The heartbeat payload MUST include the following TLVs as defined in section 6:
 * **Node ID**: A unique identifier for the NODE, such as a UUID.
 * **Uptime**: The NODE's uptime in seconds.
 * **Event Digest**: A rolling hash, Bloom filter, or digest of recent events sent or received by the NODE.
 * **Rate Signal**: Information about the NODE's event sending and receiving rates, as well as any congestion hints (e.g., ECN status).
 * **Propagation Map**: Information about the NODE's position in the mesh, such as hop count from origin, remaining TTL, or origin NODE ID.
-* **Signature - Weak**: An Ed25519 signature for the Heartbeat event.
+* **Signature - Weak(0xA2)**: An Ed25519 signature for the Heartbeat event.

 See section 6 for details on TLV format and types.